AdrianPricopie/API-Testing/README.md

 ### types available for testing

-In this section, you can explore and perform tests on various types of operations supported by the Spotify Web API.
+HTTP methods supported by this API are GET, POST, PUT, PATCH and DELETE In this section, you can explore and perform tests on various types of operations supported by the Spotify Web API.
 Some examples include:

 - GET Requests: Retrieve information about artists, albums, playlists, etc.